1. Start by getting a handle on the soul of philanthropy, as well as the work of philanthropy. Read the key works, for example:

 - Joel Fleishman’s book, The Foundation: A Great American Secret;

-- Harvard Business Review articles on strategy written by Mark Kramer, Michael Porter, and others.
+- Harvard Business Review articles on shared value and strategy written by Mark Kramer, Michael Porter, and others.

 2. Get some exposure, if you don’t already have it (and if you do, don’t let it lapse…) to non-profits and the pressure they live under every day.
 Know the basic mechanics of good governance, in a non-profit context, and the essentials of non-profit finance.